How is EngageCSEdu different from other online repositories for computer science education?

 Do I have to pay for access to EngageCSEdu?

 No, access to EngageCSEdu is not restricted, and all content on the site is under open license.
+All materials within EngageCSEdu have a Creative Commons License allowing for non-commercial re-use at a minimum.

 What does the label “Engagement Excellence” mean?